willyspinner/keg/README.md

 # Tasks

 ## On the roadmap
-- setting up a basic backend server (with user accounts)
-- sharing & collaboration using OT (Operational Transformation) and websockets (this is very ambitious)!
+- Fork `react-digraph` to create a version where you can delete nodes and edges using shift+delete.

 ## Sprint backlog

 ### TODO
+- create edge/node explorer (shows cards of adjacent nodes by edge predicate) - when clicked on, you can explore in graph.

 ### Doing
-- create edge/node explorer (shows cards of adjacent nodes by edge predicate) - when clicked on, you can explore in graph.
+- Make mindmap of QA systems and make this the default sample project

 ### Done